embedcapteam4/beautiful-jekyll/proposal.md

 There are several existing Smart Mirrors already.
 However, their functionality does not include features that we hope to implement in our design such as facial recognition that will match with an existing profile set up beforehand.

 ### Potential Solutions
 Develop a Smart Mirror with features that eliminate these inconveniences.
 Instead of having to juggle between handling your mobile device and getting ready, the information is available right on your mirror.
-Features will include:
+Features might include:
-* Motion Gesture controlled
+* Proximity Sensor/Camera that controls On/Off state
 * Facial Recognition
-* Proximity Sensor that controls On/Off state
   * Camera that detects face, takes picture, and compares to previously saved photo
-* Sync notes/reminders from phone or have profile match bring up notes/reminders
+  * Matches customized profile based on facial recognition
+* Motion gesture controlled through camera
 * Dual display between phone and mirror
 * Display basic information:
   * Time and Date